lennythecreator/lennythecreator.github.io/week5.md

 title: Week 5
 author: Lenny Uwaeme
 ---
-This week was a really interesting week because I had the chance to implement the speech recognition into the application.
+This week was a really interesting week because I had the chance to implement speech recognition into the application.
 Not only that I finally had a chance to deploy a live chat program on to render.
 # What I accomplished this week

-- I used the Web API to integerate text the speech in our front end it was really nice to see how techonolgies I use day to day be shown in my own project
+- I used the Web API to integrate text the speech in our front end it was really nice to see how technologies I use day to day be shown in my own project
   ```
   if (!SpeechRecognition) {
   alert("Web Speech API is not supported by this browser.
 Please use Chrome.");